-For information on installing the software, see the Installation and Administration Guide For complete details of MainBoss set-up, see the full Configuration guide.
+For information on installing the software, see the Installation and Administration Guide and the web pages for downloading the software.
+For complete details of MainBoss set-up, see the full Configuration guide.
 For information about day-to-day use, see Operations Quick-Start or the full Operations guide.